jonbeebe/jonbeebe.github.io/_posts/2014-10-19-back-to-bbedit.md

 2. As previously mentioned, Sublime Text is fast.
 Really fast.
 But it's only used for some of my work.
 It's also jarring to have to switch between using two different editors.
 I want one programming environment to rule them all (even if I'm still bound to IntelliJ in some ways, more on that later).

 3. I love BBEdit, and I miss it.
 I've been dying for a reason to dust off my license and make it my full-time text editor again.
-I used [TextWrangler][textwrangler] for a while back in 2010 to do all of my work at Ansca and then I purchased a BBEdit license when version 10 launched.
+I used [TextWrangler][textwrangler][^2] for a while back in 2010 to do all of my work at Ansca and then I purchased a BBEdit license when version 10 launched.
 I continued to use BBEdit for a while until I started working at [Lanica][lanica], where we used [Titanium Studio][tistudio] (Eclipse rebranded&mdash;yuck) and I eventually jumped onto the Sublime Text bandwagon based on recommendations from some colleagues.
 I began using it and got very used to it, but I never loved it.

 So dust off my BBEdit 10 license I did, and I'm now using it as my full-time editor for all things programming (and writing for that matter, this blog post was happily written in BBEdit).
 How did I do it?